geekmors/powershell_scripts/README.md

 This repo contains all my PowerShell utility scripts

+- copyFiles.ps1
-- copyFiles.ps1 - will prompt you for a filepath and number of copies to make, will then generate the copies of the file.
+   - will prompt the user for a filepath and the number of copies to make from the file.
+It will then generate the copies of the file.